 - HTTP Body: the payload body carried by HTTP protocol RFC 7231 [23]. - HTTP Header: the request and response header fields carried by HTTP protocol RFC 7231 [23]. - JSON Web Signature: the whole JSON object including the JWS Protected Header and JWS Signature Value.
-Note: In this profile the JWS Payload is detached from the JSON Web Signature. - JWS Protected Header: the collection of JSON Object Signing and Encryption (JOSE) header fields as defined in RFC 7515 [2] which are protected by the JWS Signature Value. - JWS Payload: The sequence of octets to be secured by the JSON Web Signature - JWS Signature Value: the digital signature cryptographic value calculated over a sequence of octets derived from the JWS Protected Header and Data to be Signed. - Data to be Signed: the data used as the JWS Payload. - Base64URL: an encoding of binary data into a character string using the URL- and filename-safe character set as defined in clause 2 of RFC 7515 [2]. - UTC: the coordinated universal time standard.
+Note: In this profile the payload JWS Payload is detached from the JSON Web Signature. - •JWS Protected Header: the collection of JSON Object Signing and Encryption (JOSE) header fields as defined in RFC 7515 [2] which are protected by the JWS Signature Value. - JWS Payload: The sequence of octets to be secured by the JSON Web Signature - JWS Signature Value: the digital signature cryptographic value calculated over a sequence of octets derived from the JWS Protected Header and Data to be Signed. - Data to be Signed: the data used as the JWS Payload input to the creation of the JSON Web Signature. - Base64URL: an encoding of binary data into a character string using the URL- and filename-safe character set as defined in clause 2 of RFC 7515 [2]. - UTC: the coordinated universal time standard.